millinon/jump.wtf/README.md

 As a very simple example, the site's favicon isn't actually stored on my web server.
 The url https://jump.wtf/favicon.ico is associated with a row in the table with the primary key `favicon`.
 The matching URL in the table is `https://f.jump.wf/favicon.ico`, which is mapped by CloudFront to the file `favicon.ico` in a S3 bucket. 'favicon' wasn't an actually generated key; I manually uploaded the file to S3 and inserted a row into the table.

 Requests are decoded into a uniform format (from JSON or multipart/formdata or HTTP GET), and routed into the API handler, which performs validation and routes the request to the appropriate method.

+There are a few calls to Memcached for handling non-private links, in case a non-CDN-backed link gets posted in a public place, attracting a lot of traffic.
+Even though AWS should have fast networking internally, removing an unneccessary call to DynamoDb can hopefully improve performance.

 ### Link generation process